sierdzio/qtwebservice/doc/README.txt

     --all-in-one-dir-structure - as sandard-structure, but all files are copied into <wsName>.

   2.2.5 Build systems
+  All build systems can be built simultaneously (that is, you can use --qmake, --scons, --cmake all at once).
+When --no-build-system is chosen, it overrides all previous settings - turns them off.
     --qmake - a .pro file will be created for the project, --cmake - files needed by cmake will be created for the project, --scons - files needed by scons will be created for the project,